Why my soulful approach to coaching?

 Evocative, right?
 And as close as I can get to the concept of a higher power.
 Not a bearded grandfather figure.
 Not a cosmic judge.
 More like the Force.
 And, beautifully, with that macro comes the micro: the soul.
 The soul as an individual circuit of that great quantum power source.

 The someday that never comes?

 With this foundation laid through a bit of language that feels real to me, I’ll go further, to a metaphor for the human journey that informs all things for me:

 l say we each have a metaphorical river that’s ours to walk beside in this life.
 It’s the river of what’s right and good and true and real for us.
 Walking our way along it allows us to be who we really are at the deepest and highest levels.

-As we work to align our movements—the twists and turns our inner and outer lives take—to that path, we can fulfill unique, individual purposes.
+As we work to align our movements—the twists and turns our inner and outer lives take—to our river path, we can fulfill unique, individual purposes.
 We can, yes, manifest, in resonance with what really, really wants to happen, guided by what’s deepest, wisest, and most life-giving in us.